brainstormforce/astra-sites/README.md

 ## Changelog ##

 v2.3.1 - 17-June-2020
-- Fix: WP CLI site import fails due to the user role and capability check.
+- Fix: Fixed the user role and capability issue for WP CLI demo import.

 v2.3.0 - 15-June-2020
 - New: Users can now share non-personal usage data to help us test and develop better products.